Skip to content City of Toronto

 • Pick a 20-minute timeframe that works for your group.
 Many groups schedule a 2 p.m. cleanup.

-• Register your cleanup.
-Registering your cleanup helps to avoid duplicate cleanups at the same location and helps the City to arrange for special litter collection, if required.
+• Register your cleanup to avoid duplicate cleanups at the same location, and arrange for special litter collection, if required.

-• Gather supplies for your cleanup, including litter bags, gloves, trash grabbers (optional), hand sanitizer, and water/snacks.
+• Gather supplies for your cleanup – you will need litter bags, gloves, trash grabbers (optional), hand sanitizer, and water/snacks.

-• On cleanup day, share a photo of your cleanup in progress – using hashtag #cleantoronto
+• Share a photo of your cleanup in progress – using hashtag #cleantoronto

-Safety tips and other guidance will be provided to registered participants prior to the cleanup weekend.
+Safety tips and other guidance will be provided to all registered participants.

-On the Saturday and Sunday during the spring cleanup weekend, community groups, families and individuals are encouraged to visit a local park or other public space to help cleanup litter – such as small plastics, cans, bottles and other waste.
+On Saturday and Sunday of the spring cleanup weekend, community groups, families and individuals are encouraged to visit a local park or other public space to help clean up litter – such as small plastics, cans, bottles and other waste.
 Taking part is easy:

 • Select a public space that needs your help such as a park, sidewalk, ravine or beach.